 Certificate pinning is a straightforward process in which a host is associated with the predesignated certificate or public key that obeys x.509 cryptography standards.
 If a client or API wants to make a secure connection, a pinned certificate should be in the pinned certificate list.
 Often, developers integrate pinning certificates in application development to avert a would-be attack.
 Even certificates can be added during key continuity- a process where an application tries to connect.

 What can go wrong with Certificate Pinning?

 Once the HPKP policy is set for any website, it is hard to fix it.
-Suppose a hacker take access to the server and sets a fake HPKP policy within a long term period.
+Suppose a hacker takes access to the server and sets a fake HPKP policy within a long-term period.
 Browsers can not establish a connection.
 Even at the time of resecure server, the effect of the earlier HPKP policy will remain.

 Which Certificates Can Be Pinned?